 Dealing with roof damage is not an enjoyable experience by any means.
-Unfortunately, it’s something that can happen even if you have a high-quality roof that’s properly installed.
-This is especially true during particularly bad weather, such as during a hurricane.
-If you experience roof damage of any kind, you’re going to want to file an insurance claim so that you don’t have to foot the bill.
+Unfortunately, it’s something which can happen even if you have a properly installed, high-quality roof This is especially true during particularly bad weather, such as during a hurricane.
+If you experience roof damage of any kind, you’re going to want to file an insurance claim so you don’t have to foot the bill.
 The following are the steps you should take to make sure your insurance claim goes smoothly:

-- Take pictures and record details – If the roof is badly damaged and your home is unsafe, then you should be sure to stay somewhere else.
-Whether or not the roof damage is that significant, you’ll want to record details about the damage.
-Take notes about how the roof is damaged and take lots of pictures from outside to show your insurer, as additional proof and will help strengthen your claim.
+If the roof is badly damaged and your home is unsafe, then you should be sure to stay somewhere else.
+Whether or not the roof damage seems significant, you’ll want to record details about the damage.
+Take notes about how the roof is damaged and take lots of pictures from outside to show your insurer.
+This additional proof will help strengthen your claim.

-- Schedule a roof inspection – Find a roofing contractor that has experience with the roof insurance claim process.
+Find a roofing contractor who has experience with the roof insurance claim process.
 They will know what the insurer needs to see in order for the claim to go through.
 As such, they will come to your home and do a thorough inspection to determine exactly what kind of damage has been done and provide you with an accurate estimate as to the cost of repairs or replacement.
-They will also take steps to protect your roof and home from further damage if the roof damage that occurred was significant.
-However, they will not begin repairs or replacement until you speak with your insurer.
+They will also take steps to protect your roof and home from further damage.
+However, they will not begin full repairs or replacement until you speak with your insurer.
 They will provide you with all the proper documentation to file your claim.